Unfortunately, some professing Christians refer to themselves by this self-deprecating term.

 The Shepherding Movement (also known as the Discipling Movement) was the failed attempt of religious leaders to promote accountability, submission to authority, and covenant relationships through “personal pastors” who acted as “spiritual coverings.”
-The goal of this movement was to develop mature character and prevent moral failures by making every Believer “accountable” to a “pastor” who mentored them.
+The goal of the Shepherding movement was to develop mature character and prevent moral failures by making every believer “accountable” to a “pastor” who personally mentored them.

-As one can imagine, the Shepherding Movement became plagued by controlling religious leaders with a superiority-complex.
-They saw themselves as “the wise shepherds” and their followers as “lowly laymen” who didn’t know their right foot from their left foot.
-Believers were taught that “God calls His people sheep because sheep are dumb.
+Professing Christians were taught that “God calls His people sheep because sheep are dumb.
 They aren’t the brightest creatures.
 They’re stupid, rebellious, hardheaded, and defenseless.”
-The implication being that God’s people are brainless goats who “need to be corralled by a man of God who knows what’s best for them and can save them from their sheeple ways.”
+As if to imply that God’s people are brainless animals who “need to be corralled by a man of God who knows what’s best for them and can save them from their foolish ways.”

-Although the Shepherding Movement was dismantled decades ago, its abusive and demeaning teachings (including the dumb sheep concept) are alive and well.
-Believers continue to put themselves down in an attempt to seem humble (“Oh I’m just a dumb sheep dependent on the Lord!”), and religious leaders continue to insult and control their congregants by diminishing their spiritual identity in Christ.
+Although the Shepherding Movement was dismantled decades ago, its abusive and demeaning false teachings (including the dumb sheep concept) are alive and well.
+Some professing Christians continue to put themselves down in an attempt to seem humble (“Oh I’m just a dumb sheep dependent on the Lord!”), and some religious leaders continue to belittle and control their congregants by diminishing their spiritual identity in Christ.

 The Shepherd and His Sheep

-All throughout Scripture, we see the metaphor of God as our Shepherd and Believers as the sheep of His pasture (Psalm 23, Ezekiel 34, Matthew 25:31-33, John 10, Hebrews 13:20, 1 Peter 2:25, 1 Peter 5:2-4).
-But what you will not see is God likening us to sheep because we are dumb in the sense of being stupid, dull-witted, unintelligent, and foolish.
+Throughout Scripture, we see the metaphor of God as our Shepherd and believers as the sheep of His pasture (Psalm 23, Ezekiel 34, Matthew 25:31-33, John 10, Hebrews 13:20, 1 Peter 2:25, 1 Peter 5:2-4).
+What we don’t see is God likening us to sheep because we are dumb in the sense of being stupid, dull-witted, unintelligent, and foolish.

-The term “dumb” is used in Scripture, but never in reference to followers of Jesus Christ.
-Also, the ancient Hebrew and Greek terms translated as “dumb” do not mean stupid, dull-witted, unintelligent, and foolish.
+The term “dumb” is used in Scripture, however, the ancient Hebrew and Greek terms translated as “dumb” do not mean stupid, dull-witted, unintelligent, or foolish.

-It meant being rendered speechless due to astonishment (i.e., “dumbfounded”).
-For example, in Daniel 10, Daniel was trembling and dumbfounded (rendered speechless) after seeing a heavenly vision.
+2. To be rendered speechless due to astonishment (i.e., “dumbfounded”).
+For example, in Daniel 10, Daniel was trembling and dumbfounded (rendered speechless due to astonishment) after seeing a heavenly vision.